 Know Your Rights Regarding Police Brutality & Excessive Force

 Police officers are supposed to protect and serve, but too often these days we hear about an officer who shot an unarmed victim, or an officer who was unnecessarily brutal with a suspect.
 Unfortunately, those officers are hardly ever reprimanded, and the incident is brushed under the rug to be forgotten about.
 For victims of police brutality, it can be disheartening to know that your case may never seriously be heard, and that the offending officer will continue to walk the streets, free to commit more brutal acts against undeserving victims.
 Fortunately, the team at The Baez Law Firm is here to stand up for victims of police brutality and to ensure that it does not happen again.
-Our Orlando civil rights attorneys aggressively advocate on behalf of victims and use our knowledge of the law to make sure that the victim receives justice for the wrong committed against them.
+Our Orlando civil rights lawyers aggressively advocate on behalf of victims and use our knowledge of the law to make sure that the victim receives justice for the wrong committed against them.

 Filing a Civil Claim Against a Police Officer for Excessive Force